Cotabox/fullstack-challenge/README.md

 # Documentation

-1. Here it's my solution for Cotabox Fullstack Challenge (read more bellow).
+1. Here it's my partial solution for Cotabox Fullstack Challenge.

-_"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better."_
-**Edsger W. Dijkstra**

-We can solve a problem in many ways, using many different frameworks, modules, libraries, components, etc, etc... but... eventhought when we have a general knowledge of various technologies and tools is very useful, in my humble opinion, we need to choose only a few of them and dedicate to focus on learn them as well as we can.

 2. Used technologies:

-- Angular - The main code was based on "Tour of Heroes" tutorial (read more bellow)
-- "Fundamentals" (ex.
-Reactive Forms) in the Angular Documentation
+- Angular
 - Ng2-charts module, that uses Chart.js library
 - In-memory Web API, that simulates a data storage and it's connection

-## Instalation
+## Installation

 - To run this Angular App in a development server, just clone this repository localy and **follow general instructions for any Angular app**: